Hi and welcome to the Junior Car Designer’s Easy Car Drawing Guide!!!

 A few examples of perspective are:

 This city street photo.
 The cars on this street appear to get smaller.
 The one in the middle looks really small but that’s only an illusion.
 Also, the wheels on the cars are not circles, they’re ellipse because of the foreshortening effect.

 Train tracks.
-In this photo the trees on the side appear to get smaller the furthre away they are.
-The train traks look like they are coming closer and closer in the distance but we know they are paralel so they never meet.
+In this photo the trees on the side appear to get smaller the further away they are.
+The train tracks look like they are coming closer and closer in the distance but we know they are parallel so they never meet.
 The ties –the wooden bars that keep the track shoulders together- also appear to get closer and closer.

 The elements of perspective

-Perspective drawing has three main elements represented on the images bellow:
+Perspective drawing has three main elements represented in the images below:

 Horizon line (blue): Is a line across the line of sight that is infinitely far away (in theory).
 It’s at eye level.
 It’s the farthest away you can see, like when you’re on the beach, the line where the water and the sky meet is the horizon line.
 It doesn´t always have a place in the actual drawing or image, sometimes it is just there for reference, like in both pictures here.